Jint-lzxy/sockify/DESIGN.md

 ```

 - **Effects:**
-  - Swaps the internal state of two `Socket` objects.
-After the swap, the internal state of `lhs` and `rhs` is exchanged.
+  - Exchanges the internal state of `*this` and `other`.
+After the call, each object has assumed the state previously held by the other.
-  - Specifically, the derived class should implement this function to swap any internal resources.
+  - This function handles swapping of base class resources and delegates swapping of derived-class-specific state to the virtual `do_swap(Socket& other)` function.
+  - Derived classes must override `do_swap()` to implement the swap of their own internal members.
+  - The behavior is undefined unless `*this` and `other` are of the same dynamic type.
+- **Preconditions:**
+  - `typeid(*this) == typeid(other)`, i.e., both objects must have the same dynamic type.
 - **Complexity:** Constant.

 ---